-If the domain is not specified but it is required (for the latter use) by the fitting method, we assume it to be $\pm p\%$ of the current value, where p can be set using the domain_percent option.
+If the domain is not specified, the default domain is used, which is $\pm p\%$ of the current value, where p can be set using the domain_percent option.

-4.3 Function Types and Functions
+5.2 Function Types and Functions

-Function types have names that start with upper case letter (Linear, Voigt).
+Function types have names that start with upper case letter, e.g. Linear or Voigt.

-Functions have names prefixed with the percent symbol (%func).
+Functions have names prefixed with the percent symbol, e.g. %func.
 Every function has a type and variables bound to its parameters.
-One way to create a function is to specify both type and variables: